Los Angeles, the Creative Capital of the World, Is Our Laboratory.

 You can explore all options, encompassing for-profit and nonprofit organizational structures in all disciplines.

-Complete your degree in three semesters or customize the time it takes to fit your professional schedule.
+Complete your degree in three semesters or customize the time it takes to fit your professional and personal commitments.

-The personalized, seminar-style learning environment includes coursework in arts organization dynamics, legal foundations, cultural policy, evaluation, marketing and communications, fundraising, and strategic planning.
+The personalized, seminar-style learning environment includes coursework in arts organization dynamics, legal foundations, fundraising, finance, and other essential topics.

 Fellowships and federal work-study opportunities are available.